grame-cncm/faustcourse/session2/Lesson 2.md

 ## Lesson 2: Basic Faust Primitives

-In this lesson, we're going to look at most of Faust's primitives, the built-in functions of the language.
+In this lesson, we're going to look at most of Faust's primitives which are built-in functions of the language.
 You can think of these primitives as elementary audio circuits.
 For example the Faust primitive `+` is an audio circuit with two input signals and one output signal.